eguneys/p-editor/EntityComponent.md

 world.render(batch)
 ```

+`world.add_entity(position: Vec2): Entity` adds an entity to the world at `position` and returns it.

-Note that it log to the console.
+Note that it log to the console because of the Logger Component.
 ```
 first render
 hello {x: 0, y: 0}